SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS student guide - IoT and the smart city.md

 _High-level architecture_

-1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the bus and traffic light IoT devices, data ingestion, storage, and visualization.
+1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the IoT Smart City.

 _IoT Devices_